 The trustees of the temple have made commendable progress in the art of Pigeon Management.

 I was expecting Porbandar to have many more things than it has.
 In terms of architecture it does not have much to offer.
-The palace of the ex ruler is a huge seaside property but does not offer any splendour which is expected of a 13-gun state.
-Moreover it is not maintained.
+The palace of the ex ruler is a huge seaside property but does not offer any splendor which is expected of a 13-gun salute state.
+Moreover it is not maintained well.

 That leaves us with the various temples around the town and the two Lighthouses.
 The old one was commissioned in 1876 by the Porbandar State and was in use until 1983- 107 years of service and is not even looked at by anyone.